2024년 3월 고2 모의고사 변형 (31-42번)

 This, in the view of managers, has contributed to the ____ of the problem.

-The home care workers, on the other hand, may perceive their work not as a set of separate tasks to be performed as ____ as possible, but as a service to be provided to a client with whom they may have developed a relationship.
+The home care workers, on the other hand, may perceive their work not as a set of ____ tasks to be performed as efficiently as possible, but as a service to be provided to a client with whom they may have developed a relationship.

 24년 3월 고2 모의고사 38번

-This is undoubtedly true for the majority of cases, as the most likely ____ of any given vagrancy event is that the individual will fail to find enough resources, and/or be exposed to inhospitable environmental conditions, and perish.
+This is undoubtedly true for the majority of cases, as the most likely outcome of any given vagrancy event is that the individual will fail ____ find enough resources, and/or be exposed to inhospitable environmental conditions, and perish.

 24년 3월 고2 모의고사 39번

-Most of ____ especially when we interact with others on social media, act with expert-like speed and conviction, offering a wide range of opinions on global crises, without the substance of knowledge that supports it.
+Most of us, especially when ____ interact with others on social media, act with expert-like speed and conviction, offering a wide range of opinions on global crises, without the substance of knowledge that supports it.

 24년 3월 고2 모의고사 40번